This page explains how to minimize Cloud Monitorings access to your AWS account.

 Modifying an AWS role

-If you have already added your AWS account to a Workspace, then you can limit Monitoring access by changing the permissions in the AWS role you are already using:
+If you have already added your AWS account as a monitored project, then you can limit Monitoring access by changing the permissions in the AWS role you are already using:

 - Login to your AWS account.